Yalantis/error_normalizer/README.md

 ##### Full message translation

-This feature enables to define localization for schema attributes (think of `path` that you get in `payload`), translate it with I18n and concatenate it with the error messages.
+This feature allows to define the localization for schema attributes (think of `path` that you get in `payload`), translate it with I18n and concatenate it with the error messages.

     schema = Dry::Validation.Schema do
       required(:user).schema do